 The proceeds of the sale by the University of any bonds are part of the Trust Estate established under the General Obligation Master Indenture of Trust with the Trustee Bank as security for bondholders.
 Consequently, the University holds all of the bond proceeds at the Trustee Bank, with this exception: the Costs of Issuance account funded by the University's GO-DSC Bonds may be held and invested by the State Treasurer's Office in a segregated account from which the Treasurer pays debt service to the Trustee Bank.
-The Special Obligation Master Indenture Trust Estate provisions includes all of the Trustee Bank Special Obligation bond proceeds received at issuance including the Costs of Issuance account, plus the periodically funded debt service fund, and the non-bond proceed funded Renewal and Replacement Fund.
+The Special Obligation Master Indenture Trust Estate provisions includes all of the Trustee Bank Special Obligation bond proceeds received at issuance including the Costs of Issuance account, plus the periodically funded debt service fund, and the Renewal and Replacement Fund which was not funded with tax-exempt bond proceeds.
 The University directs the Trustee to invest and disburse these accounts.